chauxvive/100-days-of-code/log.md

 #
 ### Day 20 October 6th, 2018, Saturday
-1hr remaining
+30m remaining

 **Today's Progress**:
 * Data Analysis D3 on FreeCodeCamp
   * 29/29 complete, done with D3.
-Looking forward to playing with that more in the future.
+Looking forward to playing with that more in the future. now on to..
+* JSON and APIs on FreeCodeCamp (yay, something I've worked with before)
+  * 2/9 complete
 * Lighthouse Labs 21 days of code
-  * Day 4 complete.
-Easy-peasy once I understood you're supposed to leave your old functions...

 **Thoughts**:
 * Progress is small but feels really good.
 Looking over the upcoming GoogleDev fest, I see I should learn mostly flutter and touch on Vue.
 And look up Google Actions, which I know literally nothing about.
 Ideally I'll have folks looking over my stuff early next week so I can make sure it doesn't look like trash by the time of the DevFest (since right now, I'm not entirely sure what trash looks like!)
 Right now I have stuff spread between github, my codepens, and my portfolio page (which needs updating) and so I feel like I'm all over the place.